 The Other Windsor Girl by Georgie Blalock Showcases the World of Princess Margaret

 What could be more glamorous than life at the side of a princess?
 American author Georgie Blalock’s new novel about an aspiring historical romance writer who becomes the companion and observer of Princess Margaret’s young adulthood in postwar Britain provides an answer.
-It is one that deconstructs the British royal family in the era of social change and comparative privation.
+The Other Windsor Girl (William Morrow, November 2019) deconstructs the British royal family in the era of social change and comparative privation.

 Through the character of Vera Strathmore, who gains her place in Margaret’s “Set” as lady in waiting and confidante after a chance meeting with the princess, Blalock balances an insider’s view of palace life with a sympathetic, if often ambivalent, attitude towards the younger daughter of George VI.
 (The title is a nod, of course, to Philippa Gregory’s telling of the story of Mary Boleyn, younger sister to Anne.)
 But this novel, dominated by Margaret’s cigarettes and clandestine parties in jazz dens, is clearly closer to The Great Gatsby’s sensibility and atmosphere.

 Post-war Britain is nothing like the reign of Henry VIII.
 Where British historical fiction is dominated by that era, the UK in the late 1940s and 1950s is a rarely explored setting.
 As Blalock describes it, this was a time of transition when “a little of the old world of Downton Abbey still existed before swinging ’60s London wiped it away for good”.
 The deprivation of lingering wartime rationing and the traditional social structure needing to adjust to a new reality combine to give Princess Margaret’s story the feeling of a counterpoint to its namesake.